cmsmcq/Aparecium/README.md

 books, which is used on invisible writing to make it visible) is a processor for invisible XML.

-Eventually, Aparecium will be available in both XQuery and XSLT forms; at this writing (November 2021) only XQuery is available.
+Eventually, Aparecium will be available in both XQuery and XSLT forms;
+at this writing (May 2022) only XQuery is available.
 The schedule for the XSLT version is 'real soon now'.

 ## Current status

 In its current form, Aparecium is best regarded as a proof of concept implementation, or a toy.
-There may be specialized situations in which it can be used in real applications, but it's currently a bit fragile and very slow.
+There may be situations in which it can be used in real applications, but it's currently too slow for most serious uses.

 For small inputs (say, under 100 characters), Aparecium works reasonably well: that is, compiling a short grammar and using it to parse a short input string takes a second or so.

 For inputs of a few hundred characters, compiling the grammar and parsing input may take some tens of seconds.

 For grammars of a few thousand characters (like that for ixml itself), it currently takes tens of minutes to compile the grammar.

 ## How to use Aparecium to experiment with ixml